Camp Douglas (Chicago): Command of Colonel Benjamin J. Sweet

-The top soil at the camp had become so eroded that guards had to wear goggles as protection against blowing sand and dust, and prisoners had to almost close their eyes to move around.
+The topsoil at the camp had become so eroded that guards had to wear goggles as protection against blowing sand and dust, and prisoners had to almost close their eyes to move around.
 On May 27, 1864, Sweet ordered two more sinks built in Prisoner's Square.
 He had more than six thousand feet of pine board delivered for repairs to barracks.
 He also tried to force prisoners to keep the camp in repair.

 Prisoners attacked the fence in an escape attempt on June 1 but were thwarted, mainly by guards on the ground using revolvers.
 Those on the fence lines were armed with rifles that might not have worked.
 No prisoners were killed in the incident.

 As the number of prisoners at the camp increased in the summer of 1864, the War Department again reduced rations, in retaliation for the Confederates reducing rations for Union prisoners.
 Rations reportedly no longer lasted quite as long as the period for which they were allotted.
 A few prisoners reported that prisoners resorted to eating rats.
 Guards punished anyone caught taking bones from the garbage by tying the bone in the prisoner's mouth and making him crawl around like a dog.
 As the length of confinements increased due to the lack of prisoner exchanges, more fights between prisoners arose.
 Other prisoners usually broke them up before guards intervened.
 Work details were still required.

 By June 1864, guards had set up "the mule" or "wooden horse," a sawhorse-type device set about 4 ft off the ground, later raised to 15 ft.
 It had a thin, almost sharp, edge and was used as punishment; prisoners were forced to sit on it.
 Prisoners used their hands to brace themselves when on the device, but a Confederate prisoner reported seeing men forced to sit on it until they fainted and fell off.
 Sometimes weights were tied to the prisoner's feet.
 The device, which was outside, was used in any type of weather.
 A guard was also required to sit on the device as punishment for an unrecorded offense.
 In line with War Department instructions, the post surgeon refused Confederate surgeons' requests to send medicine for free to the prisoners.